hchaurasia/hemant-Deploy-Infrastructure-as-Code-project/README.md

 ![Infra-diagram](https://github.com/user-attachments/assets/62555c18-3e33-41c7-9181-5baf2c45958f)

-## Infrastructure overview
+## Infrastructure Overview

 This project uses CloudFormation to provision the following resources:
-VPC with public and private subnets
+1. VPC with public and private subnets
+2. NatGatways, InternetGatway, Routable
+3. LB for HTTP/HTTPS traffic
+4. IAM roles and policies
+5. EC2 for Web Application

+We have two stages for this deployment

+   1. Network configuration by network team
+   2. Application setup by DevOps team

 ### Dependencies

 1. AWS CLI installed and configured in your workspace using an AWS IAM role with Administrator permissions (as reviewed in the course).